Causes of atypical anorexia

 Group therapy is another critical component of atypical anorexia treatment.
 In group therapy, patients benefit from peer and professional support as they learn how to resolve and repair destructive eating and exercise routines, strict food rules and harmful eating disorder thoughts and behaviors.
 Recovery skills and relapse prevention skills are taught while patients work on body acceptance and body image issues.
 Experiential therapies including art, psychodrama, mindfulness, movement and yoga are also incorporated into the eating disorder treatment program.

 The growing field of virtual eating disorder treatment provides a more flexible option for atypical anorexia treatment, allowing individuals to work with experienced treatment providers from the comfort of home.
-Virtual eating disorder treatment experts provide evidence-based nutritional support and therapeutic treatment.
+Virtual eating disorder treatment experts provide evidence-based nutritional counseling and therapeutic treatment.
 Interventions in virtual treatment are similar to the therapeutic offerings listed here.